slagoela/bmc64/README.md

 ### Keymmodore / PImmodore Custom configuration

-A dedicated GPIO Custom configuration for Keymmodore can be activeted by enabling GPIO Outputs ('enable_gpio_outputs=true' in cmdline.txt).
+A dedicated GPIO Custom configuration set to work with K-rnivoro's [Keymmodore](https://www.keymmodore.com/) can be activated by enabling GPIO Outputs ('enable_gpio_outputs=true' in cmdline.txt).
 This configuration reserves the 3 *UserPort* MSB (bits 5; 6 and  7) to reflect the kind of machine being emulated.
-These GPIO Outputs can be read by a modifyed keymmodore firmware to switch the keyboard mode automatically.
+These GPIO Outputs can be read by a [modifyed keymmodore firmware](https://github.com/slagoela/Keymmodore-64/tree/Teensy++2.0), running on a **Teensy ++20**, to switch the keyboard mode automatically.

 The connection between Raspberry PI 3 and Teensy ++2.0 is as Follow:

 GPIO   | Port Bit |Teensy ++2
 -------|----------|----------
-GPIO26 | 5        |PB4
+GPIO26 | 5        |B4
-GPIO20 | 6        |PB5
+GPIO20 | 6        |B5
-GPIO21 | 7        |PB6
+GPIO21 | 7        |B6

 In **Config 4 : Userport and Joysticks** this connection can be tested with this simple BASIC program